-- A SIPP is based in the UK and regardless of where you live UK law regulates it.
+- A SIPP is based in the UK and regardless of where you live it is regulated by UK law.

 - A SIPP is available to you regardless of where you live in the world.

-- Under current legislation, you can start drawing retirement benefits from the age of 55 even if you are still in employment.
+- Under current legislation you can start drawing retirement benefits from the age of 55.
+You can do this even if you are still in employment.

-- Your benefits are flexible, you may draw as much or as little income as you like or stop and start withdrawing whenever you wish.
+- Your benefits are flexible.
+You may draw as much or as little income as you like.
+You can also stop and start withdrawing whenever you wish.

 - Up to 25% of your total funds can be withdrawn as a tax-free cash lump sum.